Unity-Technologies/Addressables-Sample/README.md

 #### *Basic/Space Shooter*
 A very simple Unity tutorial that we converted to use addressables.
 The main code file to look at would be Done_GameController.cs, but in general, this is just meant as a simple project to explore.

-#### *Advanced/Texture Variations*
+#### *Advanced/Addressables Variants*
-An example project to show one use case or workflow for creating "variants".
+An example project to show two use cases or workflows for creating "variants".
 The new build pipeline (Scriptable Build Pipeline) upon which Addressables is built, does not support asset bundle variants.
 This old mechanism was useful in many instances, so this sample is meant to show how to accomplish similar results for one of those instances.
 There are other purpose for variants not shown here.
 Some will be coming in future samples.
-* Scenes/SampleScene
+* Scenes/TextureScalerScene
   * In the scene, there's a prefab with an existing texture that can load alternate textures based on button input.
 (VariationController.cs)
   * The project only has one instance of the texture in question (Texture/tree2.png).
 It is marked as addressable, with the address "tree" and no labels
   * The group containing "tree" has a custom schema added to it (TextureVariationSchema).
 This defines the label for the provided texture, and a scale and label for alternate textures.
-  * For "Fast Mode" in the player, run with the play mode script of "Vary Fast".
+  * For "Fast Mode" in the player, run with the play mode script of "Variant Fast Mode".
 This will look at all the label variations defined in the schema, and apply all labels to the "tree".
 This will then go into play mode in the normal Fast Mode setup of loading from AssetDatabase, but will fake having an "HD", "SD", etc. version of the texture.
-  * For "Virtual Mode" in the player, run with the play mode script of "Virtual Variety".
-This will do the same things as the "Vary Fast" script above.
+  * For "Virtual Mode" in the player, run with the play mode script of "Variant Virtual Mode".
+This will do the same things as the "Variant Fast Mode" script above.
 Note, this is not a very accurate virtual mode right now because it does not emulate the fact that each variety should be in its own bundle.
   * With the build script of "Pack Variations" selected, building the player content will:
     * Find all groups with the TextureVariationSchema
 	* Loop over all size/label pairs, and copy the textures on-disk.